lmc-eu/code-quality-tools/README.md

 > Built with ❤️ at [Alma Career][alma-home]

-This monorepo contains shareable configurations for various coding-style/best practices/lint tools to make the configurations consistent across projects and provide easy setup mechanism.
+This monorepo contains shareable configurations for various coding-style/best practices/lint tools to make the configurations consistent across projects and provide an easy setup mechanism.

 ## Available Configurations